-This website highlights a selection of Charlotte's original writing - short fiction, reviews, essays and an occasional journal, Chez Rose.
-Charlotte is researching fin de siècle Anglo-Irish culture, the Gaelic League, Gaelic Revival and the Irish literary revival.
-She lives on the Devon/Somerset border with her best friend, husband and mentor, William.
+About Charlotte Deadman: This website highlights a selection of Charlotte's original writing - short fiction, reviews, essays and an occasional journal, Chez Rose.
+Charlotte is researching fin de siècle Anglo-Irish culture, the Gaelic League, Gaelic Revival and the Irish literary revival at Swansea University: @WritingUni.
+She lives on the Gower Peninsula with her husband, William.

 Read Charlotte's Review of